lirannl/io-plugin/readme.md

 2. The host sends serialised messages on the plugin process' stdin
 3. The host receives serialised responses on the plugin process' stdout

-The plugins are intentionally NOT async, due to their single-use nature (each process must only be connected to a single host)
+The plugins themselves are intentionally NOT async, due to their single-use nature (each process must only be connected to a single host).
+The host is, however, assumed to be async.

 Theoretically, it is also possible to create plugins in other languages, though their interfaces will have to be determined manually.
 The messages are currently serialised using rmp-serde (this is subject to change at my discretion - though I expect to stick to serde-supported formats).